Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

 - **Natural Language Processing**: At the heart of Cerebral is its ability to understand and process queries in natural language.
 This allows plant workers to ask complex questions about machine operations, maintenance schedules, or troubleshooting steps as if they were speaking to a human expert.

 - **Dynamic Information Access**: Depending on the nature of the query, Cerebral can search through extensive databases of manuals and guidelines to provide troubleshooting assistance or access real-time data directly from the production line’s equipment and sensors.
-This ensures that the information provided is not only accurate but also timely and relevant.
+This ensures that the information provided isn't only accurate but also timely and relevant.

 - **Hybrid Model Utilization**: The architecture of Cerebral incorporates both cloud-based and on-premises components, including the use of Open AI for cloud-based computations and an on-premises SLM for handling sensitive data locally.
 This hybrid approach ensures optimal balance between performance and security, adhering to industry best practices for data governance.